zDevelopers/ImageOnMap/README.md

 - Updates to [QuartzLib 0.0.4](https://github.com/zDevelopers/QuartzLib/blob/master/CHANGELOG.md#quartzlib-004),
   where all these improvements were made.

+### 4.2.0 —The permission and cliffhanger part 1 Update
+Permission and cliffhanger Update finally allow a full official support of minecraft 1.17 and java 17.
+This comes with bugfixes and new features.
+We are working on the next big update that will be the 5.0.
+If you want to know more about this checkout our 5.0 milestone.

+This version is only compatible with Minecraft 1.15+.
+We have no clue if this will work with minecraft 1.18 (it should, but we are not sure)
+This was tested on Paper 1.17, 1.16 and spigot 1.17,1.15.
+If there are any errors on a 1.15+ version of spigot/paper please contact us on our discord or create a ticket on the issues page (better)

+- 1.17 support
+- Permissions to limit the number of map/image used/owned is now possible. (permissions imageonmap.mapLimit.XX and imageonmap.imageLimit.XX where XX is an integer and will define the limit allowed for the player)

+- Added an allowlist for trusted image hosting website (Add this in config.yml allowlist_hostingsite: , you then have to put the url of trusted websites.
+There is also a permission to ignore the allow list imageonmap.ignoreallowlist_hostingsite)

+- Images are now protected against non player based interaction.
+(Bye bye sneaky skeleton that used to grief art)

+- Now by default when deploying a map the item frame turn invisible and returned to visible hen removing the map from the frame (there is a permission to allow this behaviour imageonmap.placeinvisiblesplattermap)

+- Bug fixes & optimizations.
+  - Dropped migrator (no more error when reloading or when sometimes loading the server)
+  - Fixed an issue when resizing with resize 0 0
+  - Fixed a map loading issue. (map did not render at all if they weren't in a player inventory
+  - Added a fix for map loading on paper. (map did not render fully on paper)

+### 4.2.1 — The permission and cliffhanger part 1 Update Two
+- Fixed a lag issue caused by the map loading changes of 4.2.0
 ## Data collection

 We use metrics to collect [basic information about the usage of this plugin](https://bstats.org/plugin/bukkit/ImageOnMap).